 Women and the Priesthood

-We know from scripture Jesus treated women as equals, and not as second class citizens.
-“Faith in Christ Jesus is what makes each of you equal with each other, whether you are a Jew or a Greek, a slave or a free person, a man or a woman.”
+Paul said, “Faith in Christ Jesus is what makes each of you equal with each other, whether you are a Jew or a Greek, a slave or a free person, a man or a woman.”

-This same giving and loving Spirit is alive among those brave women who have stepped out in courage, accepting the mantle of ordination as “Women Priests” as Jesus eloquently stated for all to “finish the work he sent us to do.”
+This same giving and loving Spirit is alive among those brave souls who step out in courage, accepting the mantle of ordination.

 I have come to understand it is not what makes us different, but what makes us the same.